 Introduction

-Many emerging market economies (EM) depend on commodity revenues whilst they have relatively limited monetary policy space to counter-steer fluctuations in these markets.
-At the same, their populations are comparatively exposed to economic fluctuations as social safety nets and public health systems are limited in size.
+Many emerging market economies (EM) depend on commodity revenues, or on manufacturing exports, whilst they have relatively limited policy space to buffer fluctuations in these markets.
+Frequently their populations are comparatively exposed to economic fluctuations as social safety nets and public health systems are limited in size.
 Additionally, emerging market governments’ access to international capital markets is fragile, limiting fiscal space and the capacity to react to external shocks.
-Against this backdrop, many observers were wondering how emerging markets would deal with the global outbreak of COVID-19, an unprecedented shock affecting both sides of the fiscal equation simultaneously: On the revenue side, the global slump in demand caused a fall in oil prices which would diminish government errevenues both directly and indirectly.
+Against this backdrop, many observers were wondering how emerging markets would deal with the global outbreak of COVID-19, an unprecedented shock affecting both sides of the fiscal equation simultaneously: On the revenue side, the global slump in demand caused a fall in oil prices which would diminish oil exporter revenues both directly and indirectly.
 Equally, a fall of domestic economic activity lowered household incomes and consumer confidence, further reducing tax revenues.
-On the expenditure side, debt became more costly as a global spike in investors’ risk aversion caused capital outflows from emerging markets, markets which causedan increase in their sovereign CDS spreads and a depreciation of their currencies (see Figure 1 and Figure 2).
+On the expenditure side, debt became more costly as a global spike in investors’ risk aversion induced capital outflows from emerging markets, an increase in their sovereign credit default swap (CDS) spreads and a depreciation of their currencies (see Figure 1 and Figure 2).
 The increase in risk aversion, in turn, can be attributed both to economic challenges in investors’ home countries and in emerging markets alike.
 More importantly still, the pandemic forced governments to engage in unparalleled deficit spending to support strained public health systems and households severed from their income sources due to lockdowns (see Figure 3).

 The economic challenges caused by the pandemic and the simultaneous oil price collapse are not the first shock that emerging markets face.
 Indeed, there have been six previous oil price collapses since 1970.
 Additionally, in recent decades, the increased flow of cross-border investment and trade in a more and more deeply intertwined global economy has been subject to repeated interruption.
 For example, in 2015, there was a relatively contained crisis in China when the Chinese stock market tumbled, the Yuan slid, and a lot of foreign investment quickly left the country.
 A year before that, dropping prices of oil and other commodities sent a shock wave through several emerging markets.
 Furthermore, a general slowdown in emerging market growth began in 2013 with the Federal Reserve’s (Fed) taper tantrum.
-Taken together, the comparison of China’s experience in 2015 and the more widespread emerging market experiences in 2013 suggests that not all crises in emerging markets are the same.
-Some are more country-specific, while others seem to be driven by some common global factor, affecting emerging markets at large.
-Thus, with COVID-19 as a global pandemic as well as an external demand shock for all emerging markets, two research questions reveal themselves: Are sovereign CDS spreads determined by a time-varying combination of global and country-specific factors and if the later factors play a role, which ones?
-Particularly in the context of COVID-19, there is a corollary question to be asked about country-specific determinants of sovereign CDS spreads: is the epidemiological situation in a country (i.e. the trajectory of mortality numbers) significant for CDS spread determination once the economic repercussions of lockdowns and foreign demand slump as well as stimulus responses are taken into account?
+Taken together, these examples indicate that not all crises in emerging markets are the same.
+Some are more country-specific while others seem to be driven by some common global factor, affecting emerging markets at large.
+Thus, with COVID-19 as a global pandemic and an external demand shock, two research questions reveal themselves: Are sovereign CDS spreads determined by a time-varying combination of global and country-specific factors and if the later factors play a role, which ones?
+Particularly COVID-19 raises a corollary question about country-specific determinants of sovereign CDS spreads: is the epidemiological situation in a country significant for CDS spread determination once the economic repercussions of lockdowns and foreign demand slump as well as stimulus responses are taken into account?